ovh/docs/pages/platform/ai/deploy_guide_04_scaling_strategies/guide.en-au.md

 ## Objective

 This guide covers the use of the different scaling strategies for AI Deploy.
-The aim is to understand the difference between **static scaling** and **autoscaling** to be able to choose the best solution depending on the use case and type of deployment.
+The objective is to explain the difference between **static scaling** and **autoscaling** so that you can choose the best solution depending on the use case and type of deployment.

 ## Requirements